Contempt Orders & Enforcement Proceedings

 It is important to remember that mere violation of a valid order is insufficient for the court to reach a finding of contempt.
 In many contempt proceedings, the respondent is able to defend his or her non-compliance by showing that he or she was unable to comply with the order, or that the order was insufficiently clear as to what was required.
 For example, if a respondent loses his or her job involuntarily and is unable to find alternate employment in order to meet the financial obligations, a court may be less likely to find that the violation is willful.

-Enlist a Waterbury Lawyer to Protect Your Rights After Divorce
+Protect Your Rights After Divorce

 The aftermath of dissolving a marriage can lead to many unexpected sources of conflict, and further legal proceedings sometimes may be necessary.
 If you are trying to pursue or fight against a finding of contempt, child support attorney Walter A. Shalvoy Jr. can help.
-He has provided diligent legal representation to many individuals in Waterbury and the surrounding communities.
+He has provided diligent legal representation to many individuals in Connecticut and the surrounding communities.
 You can contact Shalvoy Law by calling 203-426-4409 or using our online contact form to set up a free consultation.

 Ratings and Reviews